California Labor Laws Guide

 The exception to this is minors working in entertainment, who can only get their certificate through the state Labor Department.

-There are also restrictions that apply to minors when it comes to work hours and night work.
-These restrictions are different for two age groups: minors under 16 and minors aged 16 or 17.
+Some restrictions apply to minors when it comes to work hours and night work.
+These restrictions apply to 2 age groups: minors under 16 and minors aged 16 or 17.

 Labor laws for minors under 16 years of age